WINTER OPENING TIMES: TUESDAY-SATURDAY 1030-1600. For VR Experience availability, check our online booking platform. Find out more

 Aerial image of the outlines of Burnswark Roman fort.

 The advent of techniques used in battlefield archaeology (particularly metal detection of projectiles) has allowed the Trust to take a fresh look at the site and uncover spectacular new data.
 This includes novel discoveries about the ballistic capabilities of the Roman Army.
+The Trust has recently returned to the site in the Summer of 2025 to continue this work and explore further the stories hidden within this fascinating landscape for 2000 years.

 This website uses cookies